chantalsantos7/dfa-challenge-3-address-book/docs/domain-models-test-plan.md

 + Should return the first Contact that matches search criteria
 + Function should return a null if it cannot find the Contact
 + Should throw an error if a null object is passed to it

-#### editContact
-+ Should be able to edit name, phone number, or address for selected Contact

 #### viewContacts
 + Should call a print statement for each element in the contacts list